kaifang98/tq_22/Automation/README.md

 `It reduces the importance of human involvement in automation.`

 ##
-What key value does Accenture’s myConcerto bring to clients looking for automated solutions?
+What key value does A’s myConcerto bring to clients looking for automated solutions?
-`myConcerto functions an out-of-the-box platform solution that Accenture can hand off to clients.`
+`myConcerto functions an out-of-the-box platform solution that A can hand off to clients.`

 ##
 What is the simplest form of automation?